TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 14/1 Corinthians 14.33.md

 ---

-for God is not [a God] of confusion, but of peace.
-As in all the churches of the saints,
+for God is not a God of confusion, but of peace.
+As in all the assemblies of the saints,